krimdomu/buttertoast/README.md

 ## Questions

-If you have questions or want to help feel free to join the buttertoast matrix channel (https://matrix.to/#/!PiRVVIdkswNXyVKaNy:matrix.org?via=matrix.org).
+If you have questions or want to help feel free to join the butter matrix channel (https://matrix.to/#/!PiRVVIdkswNXyVKaNy:matrix.org?via=matrix.org).

 ## Dependencies